Stonewall (comics): Jerry Sledge

-During the Secret Invasion storyline, a man named Jerry Sledge is recruited by Daisy Johnson to be a member of Nick Fury's new Secret Warriors.
+During the Secret Invasion storyline, Jerry Sledge is recruited by Daisy Johnson to be a member of Nick Fury's new Secret Warriors.
 While in battle, Daisy refers to Jerry as "Stonewall".

 It is later revealed that Stonewall is the son of Absorbing Man.
 He was conceived before his father got his power.
 One day, he came into contact with his father which caused Stonewall to gain his powers.

 During the Chaos War storyline, Stonewall assisted in the fight against Amatsu-Mikaboshi.

 Stonewall and the rest of the Secret Warriors are taken to Heaven's Hell, a secret base in orbit.
-There, Nick Fury explained the plan for the main team to hit HYDRA while the other teams take on the last Leviathan bases.
-Using Eden's portal they traveled to Gehenna where they attempt to blow it up, but they were expected and the bomb was already armed.
-Following the fight against HYDRA reunites with the team and joining up with Team Black and the Howling Commandos.
+There, Nick Fury explained the plan for the main team to hit Hydra while the other teams take on the last Leviathan bases.
+Using Eden's portal they traveled to Gehenna, a Hydra base, and attempt to destroy it.
+However, they were expected to arrive and the bomb was already armed.
+Following the fight against Hydra, Stonewall reunites with the team and joins up with Team Black and the Howling Commandos.

 Powers and abilities

-Stonewall's mutant physiology granted him tremendous superhuman strength and endurance, including incredible resistance to physical injury.
-He was especially resistant to blunt physical force, resisting blows from Rogue and the Blob without falling.
+Stonewall's mutant physiology granted him immense superhuman strength and endurance, including a high resistance to physical injury.
+He was especially resistant to blunt physical force, resisting blows from Rogue and the Blob.
 He was also a skilled physical fighter.
 He could, however, be grappled and made to lose his footing through indirect attacks.
 In these cases, his dense body could put him at a disadvantage, as he nearly drowned in a mountain lake after Storm threw him in.
 Unable to get back to shore on his own, she had to help pull him out.
-During a fight in the Necrosha event, Stonewall states he is immovable and invulnerable as long as he has solid footing on the ground.
-He is defeated through the combined forces of Sunspot and Colossus.
 Stonewall was also vulnerable to energy based attacks that were not kinetic in nature.
 Donald Pierce killed him with electrocution, flooding his body with electrical energy.

 Stonewall II displayed superhuman strength and endurance.
-But when he lost his temper during a battle with Gorgon, he suddenly changed into a rock-skinned giant.
+When he lost his temper during a battle with Gorgon, he suddenly changed into a rock-skinned giant.
 Similar to his father, Stonewall is able to absorb the properties of elements.